ilpakka/pokmcode/README.md

 # pokmcode

-Code brainstorming for a non-profit indie Pokemon game by two contributors; dankmonk and mukavastinumb.
+Code brainstorming for a non-profit indie Pokemon game by two contributors; ilpakka and mukavastinumb.

 PURPOSE OF main.py